nnellans/ado-pipelines-guide/README.md

     workspace:
       clean: string # what to clean up before the job runs. accepts only outputs, resources, or all
     container: containerReference # container to run this job inside
-    services:  { string: string | container } # container resources to run as a service container
+    services: containerReference # service container(s) to use
     uses: # Any resources (repos or pools) required by this job that are not already referenced
       repositories: [ string ] # Repository references to Azure Git repositories
       pools: [ string ] # Pool names, typically when using a matrix strategy for the job